AbbMarPin/Temp-sens/README.md

 The frontend is built with VUE, VUEX, axios and Vuetify.

-### ESP8266
+### Arduino

-This code was used to program the micro controller: ........
+Arduino was used to program the micro controller.